 Catch the Bridgeport Bluefish in a minor league baseball game at The Ballpark at Harbor Yard.
 The season usually kicks off in late April and runs through the end of the summer.
 Find more area ballparks here.

-9. Attend the Maker Faire.
+9. Get creative at the Maker Faire.

-The Westport Mini Maker Faire at Westport Library in late April showcases invention, creativity, and resourcefulness, celebrating the maker mindset in a hands-on environment.
+The Westport Maker Faire at Westport Library in late April showcases invention, creativity, and resourcefulness, celebrating the maker mindset in a hands-on environment.

 10. Check out the Danbury Kids Expo.